-IRWM Grants are awarded on a competitive basis using specific criteria contained in the PSPs.
-The types of competition vary with differing grants.
-IRWM Implementation Grant funding is allocated to individual funding areas, shown in Figure 1.
-If there are multiple IRWM regions in a funding area, those IRWM regions are competing for the funding allocated to that funding area.
-DWR will make funding decisions based on application scores within a funding area.
+IRWM Grants are awarded on a competitive basis using specific criteria contained in the PSP.
+For the 2014 Drought Grant Solicitation, DWR will make funding decisions based on over all application scores and the statewide drought impacts and need.
 In order to ensure wise investments of State general obligation bond funds, minimum scores for various criteria may be implemented to ensure that quality proposals are awarded funding.